 - These seemingly harmless vessels can become extremely risky when handled in a negligent manner.
 Drowning is common problem with sailboats, due to the risk of capsizing.
 When sailors lack adequate knowledge about dealing with these incidents, they can become trapped underneath the boat and quickly drown.

 Even the smallest watercraft can lead to serious injury when handled in a negligent manner.
 When you secure our legal services, we carefully examine the accident to identify the root cause.
 Whether it is a defective part or improper operation, our attorneys have the skills and experience to go after the responsible party or parties and get the compensation you deserve.

 Fighting for injured longshoremen and harbor workers

 The process of securing compensation for injuries of maritime industry workers is a bit more challenging.
 Seaman, fisherman, longshoremen and harbor workers are at a constant risk of harm when their employers fail to meet statutory duties of care.

 The Jones Act is a federal law that requires maritime employers to provide a reasonably safe environment for workers to perform their duties.
-In working on these cases, our knowledgeable Los Angeles Jones Act attorneys have seen cases involving:
+In working on these cases, our knowledgeable Jones Act attorneys have seen cases involving:

 - Defective or improperly maintained equipment